It is hour number two on this Monday, the 21st of March.

 You know, we all talked about how we don't want to be walking around having our troops wearing those little blue United Nations berets.

-Well, you know, I don't really want to be taking um orders from British commanders either.
+Well, you know, I don't really want to be taking orders from British commanders either.

-And this this coalition does and God bless the British, I like the British.
+And this coalition does, and God bless the British, I like the British.

-Uh this doesn't really fit into that sort of that you remember Patton and the rivalry that that George Patton had with uh with Montgomery as the as the troops moved through Italy, and it just chapped to live in daylights out of Patton to take a back seat to a British military leader.
+You remember Patton and the rivalry that George Patton had with Montgomery as the troops moved through Italy and it just chapped the living daylights out of Patton to take a back seat to a British military leader?

-Well, this is this is a time for egos to be checked at the door, and it's not about, you know, who gets to uh you know claim alpha male status in this, but just as a practical matter, who's the superpower here?
+Well, this is a time for egos to be checked at the door, and it's not about who gets to claim alpha male status in this, but just as a practical matter, who's the superpower here?

 That would be us and only us.